9aia/thal/pm/BACKLOG.md

 ### Medium priority

+- Create a dynamic pricing page that fetches the subscription plans from the API?
 - Refactor translate endpoint into `/api/message/translate` with `messageId` param
 - Refactor synthesizeSpeech endpoint into `/api/message/synthesize-speech` with `messageId` param
 - Refactor right sidebar into its own sidebar like the left sidebar